giantswarm/architect-orb/docs/job/push-to-app-catalog.md

 This job templates and packages a given `chart` from the helm directory and pushes it to `app_catalog` for tagged builds and `app_catalog_test` otherwise.

+It supports both classic GitHub-repository-based catalogs and OCI registry catalogs (by default in Azure Container Registry).
+Depending on parameters, it can push to one or the other, or both of them with a single job run.

+## Pushing to GitHub App Catalogs (`push_to_appcatalog: true`)
 **NOTE**: The job requires `CATALOGBOT_SSH_KEY_PRIVATE_BASE64` environment variable to be set in the build.
 This must be base64 encoded private SSH key of [CatalogBot Github user][catalogbot-user].